narutosimaha/natour-homepage/README.md

 ![image](https://user-images.githubusercontent.com/82920386/159165532-23b47b47-8f64-4ca9-82d3-27d134ff0660.png)

-This is the project that I made when learning Advanced CSS/ Sass as taught by Jonas Schmedtmann on Udemy.
+This is a homepage of the natour project which is an application for booking a tour to travel.
+I made this project when learning Advanced CSS/ Sass taught by Jonas Schedment on Udemy.

 <p align="right">(<a href="#top">back to top</a>)</p>